confetti-framework/docs/docs/docs/get-started/installation.md

 1. Download Confetti template code from [GitHub](https://github.com/confetti-framework/confetti)
 1. Go to [golang.org](https://golang.org/doc/install) and follow the instructions.
-1. In your terminal, go to the place where you placed the Confetti code and run the following Go command `go run .`.
+1. In your terminal, go to the place where you placed the Confetti code and run `go run .` in your terminal.
 1. The homepage is now available at [http://localhost/](http://localhost/) and API endpoint /ping is available at [http://localhost/api/ping](http://localhost/api/ping).

 _With every adjustment you have to cancel the command and run it again._